UU Services for Boot Camp Recruits

 Contact Information

-If you would like to learn more, email Roger Baron, UUMMGL Board Chair, at info@uummgl.org with a cc: to rbbaron@comcast.net or mail hard copy to Unitarian Universalist Military Ministry, c/o North Shore Unitarian Church, 2100 Half Day Road, Deerfield, IL 60015.
+At this time (November, 2023) there is an opening for one lay leader.
+If you would like to learn more about it and how to become a UU lay leader at the Navy’s Great Lakes Recruit Training Command, email Roger Baron, UUMMGL Board Chair, at rbbaron@comcast.net with cc: to info@uummgl.org or mail a letter to Unitarian Universalist Military Ministry Great Lakes, c/o North Shore Unitarian Church, 2100 Half Day Road, Deerfield, IL 60015.
+Please provide your name, phone number, email and a brief bio of your experience as a Unitarian Universalist.